-For those of you wondering what is PERT, the acronym stands for Program Evaluation and Review Technique - a method of calculating the time it would take to complete a project unmatched in its precision.
+For those of you wondering what PERT is, the acronym stands for Program Evaluation and Review Technique - a method of calculating the time it would take to complete a project unmatched in its precision.
 If you value efficiency and thorough planning, you're in the right place!

 Read on to find out more about the usage of PERT, see interesting facts about the method's history, and learn the PERT formula so that you can calculate it even if you don't have this tool handy.